-Introduced by Mars in 1932, the Alexandre Dumas-inspired 3 Musketeers bar marked the company’s third product release.
-Back then, the 3 Musketeers bar came in three pieces of three flavors—vanilla, chocolate and strawberry.
-Once World War II began, shortages and rationing meant dropping the three-flavor version to a single bar stuffed with whipped chocolate nougat.
-It remains that way to this day.
+Back then, this bar came in three pieces, each a different flavor: vanilla, chocolate, and strawberry.
+Once World War II began, shortages and rationing meant dropping the three-flavor version to a single bar filled with whipped chocolate nougat.
+That change worked out in the long run, because the candy remains that way to this day.

 1935: Kit Kat

-With the American love of sweets at an all-time high in the 1930s, you’d expect Kit Kat to be from the States.
-Not the case.
-The Kit Kat bar was invented by Rowntree’s, a York, United Kingdom-based candy company established in 1862.
+With the American love of sweets at an all-time high in the 1930s, you may expect the Kit Kat to be from the States.
+But that’s not the case: A British candy company invented the Kit Kat bar in 1935.

 1939: Dove Milk Chocolate

-The Dove chocolate bar actually began its life as a chocolate-coated ice cream bar in Chicago.
-In 1939, Leo Stefanos, a Greek-American candy and ice cream shop owner, invented the original and styled it as “DOVEBAR.”
+The Dove chocolate bar began as a chocolate-coated ice cream treat.
+In 1939, Leo Stefanos, an ice cream shop owner in Chicago, invented the “DOVEBAR.”